yutayamazaki/image-classification-pytorch/README.md

 # PyTorch-Template
-Template repository for image classification tasks
+The template repository for Deep Learning in Computer Vision.